-\ ...
-La piste is an imaginary line upon which the horse is made to walk When the hind legs follow the same line as the fore ones, the horse is said to go d'une piste, or on one line.
-He goes de deux pistes, or on two lineswhen his hind legs pass along a line parallel to that traced by the fore legs "--Baucher's Dictionnaire d'Equitation.
+• "La piste is an imaginary line upon which the horse is made to walk When the hind legs follow the same line as the fore ones, the horse is said to go d'une piste, or on one line.
+He goes de deux pistes, or on two lines when his hind legs pass along a line parallel to that traced by the for legs "-Baucher's Dictionnaire d'Equitation.